-For cities and fire protection districts that choose the local option, this legislation would have an indeterminate revenue impact because the rules to establish new reimbursement rates for Firefighter I training programs specified by Sec.
-1 have not been established by the Washington State Patrol (WSP) Director of Fire Protection.
+Cities and fire protection districts that choose the local option could have an indeterminate revenue impact, but the impact cannot be predicted in advance because the rules to establish new reimbursement rates for Firefighter I training programs specified by Sec.
+1 have not yet been established by the Washington State Patrol's (WSP's) Director of Fire Protection.

-There could be an increase or a decrease in public fire agencies' (PFA) revenue related to training recruits for basic firefighting competency depending on program analysis and the associated rule making by the Director of Fire Protection.
-WSP indicate that analysis would be conducted to determine if there is a need to increase or decrease the reimbursement rate based on the costs and usage of the Basic Firefighting Training Program (BFFTP).
+Public fire agencies' firefighter training reimbursement revenue could increase or decrease depending on the associated rule making by the Director of Fire Protection.
+WSP indicate that they will work with local fire agencies to determine if there is a need to increase or decrease the reimbursement rate based on the costs and usage of the Basic Firefighting Training Program (BFFTP).